jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     It is a good idea to clearly signal the difference between functions with side effects and those without.
-A good rule to follow is that any function that returns a value should not have observable side effects—the command-query separation.
+A good rule to follow is that any function that returns a value should not have observable side effects - the command-query separation.

     Note that I use the **phrase observable side effects**.
 A common optimization is to cache the value of a query in a field so that repeated calls go quicker.
 Although this changes the state of the object with the cache, the change is not observable.
 Any sequence of queries will always return the same results for each query.